The FHA Doesn’t Require 20% Down

 Buyers with 580 FICO scores get the same rates as buyers with FICO scores over 700; and those rates beat conventional rates by more than one-eighth of a percentage point, on average.

-Furthermore, the FHA allows your real estate agent to negotiate¬†seller concessions¬†of up to six percent as part of your contract, which means that you could have your home seller pay for your¬†closing costs and pre-paid items, including real estate taxes and per diem interest charges, further reducing your cash-at-closing.Click to see today's rates (May 26th, 2016)
+Furthermore, the FHA allows your real estate agent to negotiate seller concessions of up to six percent as part of your contract, which means that you could have your home seller pay for your and pre-paid items, including real estate taxes and per diem interest charges, further reducing your cash-at-closing.Verify your new rate

 So, what’s the cost of getting access to FHA financing?
 It’s the cost of FHA mortgage insurance premiums (MIP).